Best phone for international travel

-- Comparison of our top choice of the best smartphones
+- Comparison our top choice of the best smartphones

 - Tablet or Smartphone?

-The major problem that exists for someone traveling abroad is which is the best phone for international travel?
-Every smartphone to some extent has advantages and disadvantages, so a holidaymaker needs one with some ultimate features.
+The major problem that arises for one who’s traveling out of the country is the selection of the best phone for international traveling.
+Every smartphone has advantages and disadvantages to some extent; An International traveler needs a smartphone with ultimate features.

-The key features that you should consider when buying a new smartphone for your trip are:
+The features which one considers while buying a new smartphone for traveling purposes are:

-- A high-quality operating system; iOS and Android.
+- A good operating system, iOS, And Android.

-- Does the phone support WiFi or not?
+- Does the phone supports the WiFi or not?

 Good battery life

-They have more features in common, but some crucial differences must be considered.
-We’re going to compare iOS and Android across several categories.
-So, read through everything then pick the things that matter to you the most, then add up the advantages in those categories to get the best recommendation for you.
+They have more features in common, but some important differences should be considered.
+We’re going to compare iOS and Android in several categories.
+Pick the things that matter you the most, count the wins in those categories, you have recommendations.

-The latest version of iOS is available right now.
-These days, over 50 percent of iPhone users have the newest version of iOS (12).
-While to the other extreme, only around 19 percent of Android users have the latest Android 8.1 Oreo version.
-At this point, Apple is looking better than Android.
+The latest version of the iOS is immediately available.
+By now, above 50 percent of the iPhone users are using the latest version of iOS, no. 11.
+While on the other hand, only around 0.2 percent of the Android users are using the latest Android 8.0 oreo.
+At this point, Apple looks better than Android.

 App store vs. Play store

-Android’s Play store consists of some 2.1 million apps, with the iOS store a close second with 2.0 million.
-The major difference between the two is that the best games and apps are typically available in the iOS app store first while developers across the world are targeting Android too.
-However, in most places around the world, quality beats quantity every time.
-So, iOS is undoubtedly the front-runner in this area.
+Android’s Play store consists a maximum of 2.8 million apps while iOs app store contains 2.2 million apps.
+The main difference is that the best games and the apps are available first on iOS app store while developers across the world are targeting Android too.
+But everywhere in the world, quality beats the quantity, so iOs takes the lead here too.
+In this department, iOs is taking the lead.

-As one of the biggest bugbears for smartphone owners, battery life is a huge factor.
-In this regard, Android displays the total estimated remaining battery life and iOS is optimized to squeeze most out of this rating.
+As one of the biggest bug bearers for smartphone owners, battery life is a huge factor.

-For many years, Android was in the lead providing phones with fast charging and wireless charging.
-These days, Apple has presented phones like the iPhone XS, iPhone X and XS Max which offer wireless charging.
-Sadly, you will need to buy the fast charging adapter separately, but Android phones sell this as part of the package.
+For many years, Android was taking the lead providing phones with fast charging and wireless charging.
+But now Apple has presented phones for iPhone X, iPhone 8 and 8 plus with offer wireless charging.
+One has to buy the fast charging adapter separately while in Android phones it is provided within the box.

-A clear-cut review of this section shows that Android phones tend to have longer battery life, so Android takes the win.
+Giving a clear-cut review of this section, Android phones tend to have longer battery life, so Android takes the win.

-WiFi is the cheapest and most economical way of connecting with people around the world.
-Sometimes it's not possible to access WiFi, but there is another option of switching to internet Data Mode but, it is expensive in comparison.
+WiFi is the cheapest and most economical way of connecting people around the world.
+Sometimes we are not able to get access to WiFi, so there is another option of switching to the internet to Data Mode.
+However, it is expensive as compared to the WiFi.

 2. Our comparison of the best smartphones

-Below are some extraordinary phones you might like to weigh up if you’re thinking about buying a smartphone for traveling purposes.
-There’s a brief comparison between the best phones to make it easier for you to make some informed decisions.
-Each one has one salient feature or another.
+Below are some extraordinary phones one should consider while buying a smartphone for traveling purpose.
+There’s a brief comparison between the best phones to make it easier for you to make the best choice.
+Every phone has some salient features to be considered.